 Before she came to us, our southern shelter partner told us, "Beautiful Becky is a sweet, energetic and friendly Labrador Retriever mix.
 She has a silky black coat with a tiny patch of white on her chest.
 She is a happy-go-lucky, good-natured girl.
 Becky is an enthusiastic companion on daily walks.
 She loves her time in the shelter yard, where she is one of our star ballplayers - she even loves carrying her tennis ball in her mouth while she goes for walks!
 Becky is a bright dog who consistently responds to the “come” and “sit” commands.
 She enjoys sitting happily by your side to be petted and is an affectionate sweetie.
 Becky has lots of energy and would be an excellent hiking or running buddy.
 She would probably love an agility course!
 Becky will be a wonderful part of her new family!

-Becky recently stayed as a weekend house-guest at one of our volunteer's homes; they said she was a TERRIFIC girl and wished they had room for one more in their canine family!
-They reported, "After she plays hard or is well-exercised, she sits happily by your side to be petted.
-It took her a little bit to calm down in the new environment but once she had a good ball playing time she settled in and was ready to snuggle.
-She consistently used the bathroom outside.
+Becky recently stayed as a weekend houseguest at one of our volunteer's homes and they said she was a TERRIFIC girl; they wished they had room for one more in their canine family!
+They reported, 'After she plays hard or is well-exercised, she enjoys sitting happily by your side to be petted or to get a back massage.
+It took her a little bit to calm down in the new environment but once she had a good ball playing time she calmed down and was ready to snuggle.
+She consistently used the bathroom outside.'